1leozhao/blockhouse-dashboard/README.md

 # Blockhouse Dashboard

 This project consists of a Django backend and a Next.js frontend for the Blockhouse Dashboard.
+It's intended purpose is a Financial Dashboard web application.

 ## Setup and Running the Application